stereobooster/stereobooster.github.io/_posts/2016-05-12-building-blog.md

 ## Motivation

 I want to build, let's call it a blog.
 Something that I can use as notebook, knowledge-base, snippets store, share platform.
-Other purposes of this blog are: train writing skills and use it as CV.
+Other purposes of this blog are: [train writing skills](/proofreading-software) and use it as CV.

-**TODO**: write blog post on how to improve writing skills.
-Communication is the key.
-It is one of advantages which allowed humans dominate as species.
-Mention "Elements of style" and soft for automatic proofreading.

 **TODO**: create CV page and/or portfolio page